onethinx/Sprouty_Workshop_Introduction/Readme.md

 ![FarmBug, cable and programmer](https://github.com/onethinx/Workshop_18May2023/blob/main/Assets/Connection.jpg?raw=true)
 1. Do not install the battery when using the debugger.

-## 2 FarmBug Project: chip configuration, firmware coding and debugging
+## 2 FarmBug Project: Chip Configuration, Firmware Coding and Debugging

 ### 2.1 FarmBug Chip Setup / Configuration Project (uses PSoC Creator)